Kremlin Press Secretary

-Press Attache of the President of the Russian Federation.

-The Press Secretary is responsible for collecting information about actions and events within the president's administration and issues the administration's reactions to developments around the world.
-The Press Secretary interacts with the media, and deals with the Kremlin pool.

 Responsibilities

-The Press Secretary is responsible for collecting information about actions and events within the president's administration and around the world, and interacting with the media.
-The information includes items such as a summary of the President's schedule, whom the president has seen, or had communication and the official position of the administration on the news.
+The press secretary is responsible for collecting information about actions and events within the president's administration and around the world.
+The information includes items such as a summary of the president's schedule, whom the president has seen or had communication with, and the official position of the administration on the news.
+The press secretary interacts with the media, and deals with the Kremlin pool.